karanaditya993/bootcampjobs/README.md

 * Karan Aditya

 ##The Problem
 As a job searcher I have to signup, configure and daily monitor several job listing sites, otherwise I risk missing job opportunities I qualify for.
-If my situation, skillset, or requirements change I must update all the
+If my situation, skillset, or requirements change I must update all the different sites.

+###The Solution
+DBC Jobs is a job-searching engine that will scrape different websites (i.e. "Indeed", "glassdoor"), accessing their information to curate a list of potential jobs in full-stack, rails-based web development in the SF Bay area.

 ##User Stories - MVP.
 As a user I want to...
 * ...be able to see all my job listings at one site